InstituteforDiseaseModeling/idmtools/docs/platforms/container/utilis.rst

 Usage
 -----

-These utilities are typically used to manage Docker containers within the `ContainerPlatform`, ensuring that the necessary containers are running and properly configured for executing experiments and simulations.
+These utilities are typically used to manage Docker containers within the ``idmtools_platform_container``, ensuring that the necessary containers are running and properly configured for executing experiments and simulations.

 Example
 -------